nburrus/tuxpaint/docs/en/README.txt

                 mind).

-              * Click the 'Export' button near the lower right to export the image to your export folder. (e.g., "~/Pictures/TuxPaint/")
+              * Click the 'Export' button near the lower right to export the selected picture to your export folder. (e.g., "~/Pictures/TuxPaint/")

            From the "Open" screen you can also:
               * Click the blue 'Slides' (slide projector) button at the lower left to go to slideshow mode.
 See "Slides", below, for details.

+              * Click the blue 'Template' button at the lower left to go to convert the selected picture into a new template, which can be used as the basis for new drawings.

+                📜 Note: The Template creation feature was added to Tux Paint in version 0.9.30.

               * Click the red 'Back' arrow button at the lower right of the list to cancel and return to the picture you were drawing.